 What has to be true for the zero-tax exit to work

-- You actually have a loss bank.
+1. There is an actual loss bank.
 Not theoretical paper losses, realized losses.

-- You execute in the right year.
+3. The execution happens in the right year.
 Timing matters because tax situations and offset opportunities change.

 This is why a one-time spreadsheet exercise is not enough.
 Good planning here depends on continuous tracking.